- Some research shows that fiber may help prolong periods of UC remission and offer other benefits.

 - whole grains

-You can also try different techniques to make fiber easier to digest or reduce the amount of fiber in a food.
-The Crohn’s and Colitis Foundation recommends cooking veggies until they’re tender, peeling fruits and veggies, and discarding seeds to help cut back on insoluble fibers.
+You can also try certain methods to make fiber easier to digest or reduce the amount of fiber in a food.
+The Crohn’s and Colitis Foundation recommends cooking vegetables until they’re tender, peeling fruits and vegetables, and discarding seeds to help cut back on insoluble fiber.

-Eliminating nutrients from your diet can have a negative impact on your health.
-Consider working with a doctor or dietitian to make sure a low-fiber diet is safe for you.
+However, removing nutrients from your diet can have a negative impact on your health.
+Consider working with a doctor or a registered dietitian to make sure a low fiber diet is safe for you.

 - reducing blood pressure